conchavez/Homework_13/README.md

 - Run the playbook and navigate to /etc/ansible/roles to check that the installation worked as expected.

 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-- he hosts file.
+- The hosts file.
 Changing the host in the playbook

 Which URL do you navigate to in order to check that the ELK server is running?
 - http://52.167.134.196:5601/